pabsan-0/docker-rosdep/README.md

 JavaScript dependencies are typically installed via `npm`, and usually reside locally in your file tree.
 The scarce stablishment of JS in the ROS community means there are no rigid standards on how to structure packages.
 Ideally, we'd recommend installing JS depencencies by using in-place bash scripting (calling `npm`) so you'll have a greater control over their project directories, but this is not supported in the rosdep packed with `ros:noetic`.
 In newer versions of ROS, `rosdep` allows extra installers other than `apt` or `pip`, such as `npm`.

-For now, we must resort to using the `apt` alternatives of node packages.
+For now, docker `ros:noetic` standard users must resort to using the `apt` alternatives of node packages.

 - Add keywords for `nodejs`, node package manager `npm`, and dependency `express`.